-At only 7.1 kg, it’s lighter than most upright vacuums and even some cylinder vacuums.
+At only 7.1 kg, this Henry hoover is lighter than most upright vacuums and even some cylinder vacuums.
 It is very manoeuvrable, as most dry vacs are, by way of castor wheels.
 Unless you are seriously deep pile rug, then the Charles glides over most surfaces.

 It’s even quieter than most vacuums.
 You won’t feel like you are in a workshop with a roaring vacuum since it is only a 72dB vacuum.

 The suction is the real star, however.
 It boasts a 1200 watt twin flow motor and can handle just about anything you throw at him.
 A nice addition is the HEPA filter to remove a lot of the dust that could end up back in circulation after hoovering.

 The only downside is that to switch from wet to dry requires a bit of a process by opening up the body and switching the filters around.
 It only takes less than a minute, but a toggle would have been preferred.

 You may like more accessories and bells and whistles from your household hoover, but you will get more use out of the Numatic Charles as an everyday vacuum.
 It won’t sit in the basement waiting for the call up to handle a heavy-duty operation like unblocking a clogged drain.
 It will be available for most jobs since it will likely be stored in a closet for easy access.